TANAYTAPANSHU/hackerrank-Js-Challenge/README.md

 # Day-7 Regular expression I

+## Task
+Complete the function in the editor below by returning a RegExp object, , that matches any string  that begins and ends with the same vowel.
+Recall that the English vowels are a, e, i, o, and u.

 # Day-7 Regular expression II
+## Task
+Complete the function in the editor below by returning a RegExp object, , that matches any string  satisfying both of the following conditions:

+String  starts with the prefix Mr., Mrs., Ms., Dr., or Er.
+The remainder of string  (i.e., the rest of the string after the prefix) consists of one or more upper and/or lowercase English alphabetic letters (i.e., [a-z] and [A-Z]).

 # Day-7 Regular expression III
+## Task
+Complete the function in the editor below by returning a RegExp object,re , that matches every integer in some string s .

 # Day-8 Create Button
+## Task
+Complete the code in the editor so that it creates a clickable button satisfying the following properties:

+The button's id is btn.
+The button's initial text label is .
+After each click, the button must increment by .
+Recall that the button's text label is the JS object's innerHTML property.
+The button has the following style properties:
+A width of 96px.
+A height of 48px.
+The font-size attribute is 24px.

 # Day-8 Button Container
+## Task
+We want to create nine buttons enclosed in a div, laid out so they form a 3*3  grid.
+Each button has a distinct label from 1 to 9, and the labels on the outer buttons must rotate in the clockwise direction each time we click the middle button.

 # Day-9 Binary Calculator
+## Task

+Implement a simple calculator that performs the following operations on binary numbers: addition, subtraction, multiplication, and division.